Uniform Patrol Division

 Captain Michael Fraser has dedicated twenty-five years to Crisp County Sheriff’s Office.
 Following his graduation from ABAC Regional Police Academy in 1992, Fraser first served in the Detention Division before moving to the Patrol Division.
 He remained there until his transfer to the Training Division in December 2014.
 In January 2017, he was promoted to his current rank of Captain and transferred back to the Patrol Division as Division Commander.

-Captain Michael Fraser is also a member of the Special Response Team and is partner to K9 Roscoe.
+Captain Michael Fraser is also responsible for our Special Response Team.
 Captain Fraser is a GA POST certified General Instructor, Firearms Instructor, Health and Wellness Instructor, Active Shooter Instructor and Taser CEW Instructor.

 Captain Fraser is the recipient of Woodmen of the World’s Woodmen Life Leadership Award 2016.
 In addition, he and K-9 Roscoe were awarded first place in Tracking at the 2017 South Georgia K-9/NNDDA Workshop.